BDC Hamburger Icon

 Open row

-If you’re thinking about expanding and must hire staff to work abroad, consider partnering with an international professional employer organization (PEO).
-International PEOs offer comprehensive human resources services for businesses that want to support employees abroad without establishing a legal foreign entity.
+If you’re considering expanding your business globally and must hire staff to work abroad, partnering with an international professional employer organization (PEO) might be advisable.
+International PEOs offer comprehensive human resources (HR) services for companies that want to support employees abroad without establishing a legal foreign entity.

 Editor’s note: Interested in a PEO service?
 Fill out the questionnaire below to have our vendor partners provide you with information for free.